raphlinus/raphlinus.github.io/_posts/2020-04-21-prefix-sum.md

 On RDNA-based AMD cards, the subgroup size extension lets you get subgroups of 32 on RDNA-based AMD cards, though the default is 64.

 In practice, the programmer will write multiple versions of the kernel, each tuned for a different subgroup size, then on CPU side the code will query the hardware for supported subgroup sizes and choose the best one that can run on the hardware.
 Note that, in general, querying the range of supported subgroup sizes requires the subgroup size extension to be reliable, though you do string-matching on the device name to come up with a good guess.
+Note that the [specialization constants] mechanism is also a good way to tune constant factors like workgroup or buffer sizes without having to recompile kernel source.
 In any case, the cost and difficulty of this kind of performance tuning is one reason Nvidia has such a strong first-mover advantage.

 Brian Merchant has done more exploration into the tradeoff between subgroups and threadgroup shared memory, for a different primitive operation, transpose of 32x32 boolean matrices.
 That [transpose timing writeup] contains measurements on a variety of hardware, and is recommended to the interested reader.